Monty Williams

-Tavares Montgomery Williams (born October 8, 1971) is an American professional basketball coach, executive, and former player of the National Basketball Association (NBA) who is the head coach of the TMI Episcopal’s boys basketball team.
-He previously served as the head coach of the Detroit Pistons.
+Tavares Montgomery Williams (born October 8, 1971) is an American professional basketball coach, executive, and former player of the National Basketball Association (NBA).
+He most recently served as the head coach of the Detroit Pistons.
 Williams played for five NBA teams during a playing career that spanned from 1994 to 2003.
 His NBA coaching career has included stints as an assistant coach, associate head coach, and head coach.